yandex-cloud/docs/en/mdb/operations/postgresql/cluster-backups.md

 **[!TAB Management console]**

-1. Go to the folder page and click on the tile **Yandex Managed Databases**.
+1. Go to the folder page and click on the tile **Managed Service for PostgreSQL**.
 1. Click on the name of the cluster you need and select the tab **Backup copies**.

 ---